“A Literary Gem: now accessible to the English-speaking world”

 Metūgės was first published in Canada in 1952, well before the second wave of feminism.
 Delving into a woman’s beliefs, desires, and experiences (real or imagined), this dramatic free verse initially faced harsh criticism from some shocked émigré reviewers.
 Later, Pūkelevičiūtė was hailed as an innovative, prescient poet by literary critics and admirers in Lithuania and beyond.

 For the first time, the entire sequence has been translated into English: 33 linked poems that also stand alone as compelling vignettes.
-Eleven of the translated poems—highlighted in the Table of Contents—are available on this website.
+On this website, you can read the 11 poems highlighted in the Table of Contents.
 (A print publisher is sought for the complete volume.)

 Most of the poems are untitled.
-The “p” number on each English translation indicates the page number of the original Lithuanian poem in the first edition (see Metūgės-1).
+The “p” numbers shown with the English translations (p9, etc.) refer to the page numbers of the original poems in the first Lithuanian edition (see Metūgės-1 for a facsimile of the book).

-A second edition, published in 1997 in Lithuania, included a poignant introduction by the poet herself (see Metūgės-2).
-A third Lithuanian edition appeared in 2026.
+A second edition, published in 1997 in Lithuania, included a poignant introduction by the poet herself (see Metūgės-2 for a translation of the introduction).
+A third edition appeared in 2026.

 For a translator’s note and a list of selected resources, please see About.